-A. APD iConnect Training for Providers Enrolled Prior to Promulgation of this September 2021 Handbook Version
+A. APD iConnect Training for Providers Enrolled Prior to Promulgation as of the date of this Handbook Version

-Providers already enrolled prior to the promulgation of this handbook version are required to complete applicable APD iConnect training as it becomes available.
+Providers already enrolled prior to the promulgation of this \\\\\ handbook version are required to complete applicable APD iConnect training as it becomes available.
 General APD iConnect training requirements are listed in Appendix B, Table 1., Section 3., and service-specific training requirements, including services requiring EVV, are listed in Appendix C.